onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The crisis of bureaucracy always comes with a failure of processing information." - [Samo Burja](https://youtu.be/7GyFkRuqcNc?t=263)

+we waste so much government scientific money in the quest to appear like we're not wasting money - [Samo Burja](stranded technologies podcast 88 Samo Burja minute 43) rule by committee where everyone needs to think its a good idea, keeping things safe

+> "Committees are commonly used in our society because they create the illusion of avoiding risk.
+They are a wonderful device for avoiding responsibility while making the institution seem more rather than less accountable.
+Modern institutions have overloaded on actual risk while fleeing the appearance of it." - [Great Founder Theory, by Samo Burja](https://samoburja.com/gft/)

 > "The best law is no law." - [Beff Jezos](https://twitter.com/BasedBeffJezos/status/1776786713643553234)